What Measure Is a Non-Badass?

 - Touhou has Rinnosuke, the only named humanoid male character in the entirely of Gensoukyou that isn't missing or dead who happens to completely lack any combat ability.
 If he isn't ignored entirely in favour of more badass characters, the fandom almost constantly portrays him as a Memetic Badass (known as MANnosuke) who all of Gensoukyou fears and/or a Memetic Sex God who is the constant target of everyone's affections (though granted, it is never certain whether Touhou fandom is joking or not).
 Furthering the trope, this may be linked to how Rinnosuke is the oldest and closest friend of Marisa (regularly considered the manliest character in the series), and a badass character having a non-badass friend is clearly blasphemy.

 - There is a small but vocal group of people who will not stand for anyone who uses non-attacking moves in their monsters.
 There seems to be a continuum here; one example of disagreement among this group is whether or not Sleep moves are acceptable.
 This is likely a side effect of competitive circles, who dislike moves and strategies that rely on luck calculations such as chance of evasion and duration of status effects.
 After all, one of their goals is for any two matches in which the players perform the same actions to have the same outcome, and thus conclusively prove which player is more skilled and not more lucky.
+It's also a mentality holdover from the average first playthrough, when the player is wondering why the hell Tail Whip, Growl, and Leer are even in the game.

 - Also from the Pokémon Black and White fandom are people who view N Harmonia as "weak and stupid" because he doesn't go around doing a ton of evil stuff like the other main-series antagonists before him did (this despite the fact that he does manage to use a Legendary Pokemon far more effectively than the others, and he still controls the story to a greater extent than any villain before him except Cyrus).